websight-io/docs/docs/docs/quick-start/index.md

 {% include '../../scripts/docker-compose.yml' %}
 ```

+!!! hint "Tip"

+    Default passwords are stored in secret files.
+You can find details how to change them [here](https://github.com/websight-io/starter/tree/main/environment#secret-files).

+---

 ### 2. Run the local instance

 Open the terminal next to the `docker-compose.yml` file and run the following command: